1fatgmc/HandCab/README.md

 # H

-A HandCab is a simple DIY, handheld controller that talks to a WiThrottle Server (JMRI, DCC-EX  EX-CommandStation and many others) using the WiThrottle protocol to control DCC model trains.
+A HandCab is a DIY handheld controller that talks to a WiThrottle Server (JMRI, DCC-EX  EX-CommandStation and many others) using the WiThrottle protocol to control DCC model trains.
 HandCab uses 3 poteniometers (50K) for the throttle, brake and reverser controls and is modeled after a GP7/9 'barrel' control stand.

 ![Alt text](https://1fatgmc.com/RailRoad/DCC/24-03-27%20HandCab%20Throttle-3.jpg)